I’ve replaced Google with ChatGPT (for programming, at least).

 And let’s be real, Google was already getting worse before ChatGPT.
 I used to be very proud of my Googling skills, but a few years ago, they did something, and it’s never been as good since.

-Also, ChatGPT has no ads, no SEO cheaters and no clickbait articles.
+ChatGPT has no ads, no SEO “hackers” and no clickbait.

 Granted, I’m paying $20/month for it, whereas Google is paid by ads, but I still wouldn’t pay a cent for ad-less Google, as it is today.